 “The 1:1 Koru drama lessons on Zoom have worked really well and have been a fantastic opportunity for my son to benefit from Jane’s expert tuition.
-Although he has missed his Koru friends, the individual attention he has received from Jane has meant that he has made such a lot of progress towards his LAMDA exam pieces.
-Jane works in a very collaborative manner, encouraging and valuing my son’s contributions which has meant that he has really grown in confidence.
-I have also thoroughly enjoyed being more involved (and have learnt a lot myself!)
-We have found Jane’s emailed notes and guidance sent after each lesson really helpful.
+The individual attention he has received from Jane has meant that he has made such a lot of progress towards his LAMDA exam pieces.
+Jane works in a very collaborative manner, encouraging and valuing my son’s contributions.
 Drama on Zoom has been a very enjoyable and positive experience and a highlight of this time for my son” – Lara – Parent

 “Our studios are warm and friendly, built on self-discipline, team ship, trust and respect.
 Respect is earned and given by following values of fairness, equality and empathy” – Jane Syder

 Class sizes are small to enable quality learning, fostering a community built on mutual collaboration.
 Members of Koru are encouraged to develop as creatives tapping into their inner character and self-initiating their development in a supportive environment.